Vlog

 Relationship Counseling

-Relationship counseling is available for students and their partners if both/all are enrolled at Georgia Southern.
-Relationship counseling is included in the 16 session per fiscal year limit.
+Relationship counseling is available for students in important relationships if both/all are enrolled at Georgia Southern.
+These can include individuals in romantic relationships, roommates experiencing conflicts, teammates, etc.

 Common concerns addressed in relationship counseling include: